 Now, Kyoto is the 9th largest city in Japan, but it still remains No.1 city of historical attractions, including 17 Unesco World Heritage Sites.
 This is one of the reasons that many visit this city.

 In addition to its historical attractions, Kyoto is known as the place for traditional Japanese cuisine.
-As the Imperial capital, Kyoto created and developped traditional Japanese foods, including Kyo-kaiseki.
-Now, there are nearly 100 michelin-starred restaurants in Kyoto.
+As the Imperial capital, Kyoto created and developed traditional Japanese foods, including Kyo-kaiseki.
+Now, there are nearly 100 Michelin-starred restaurants in Kyoto.

 When is the best time to visit Kyoto?